0x0-cx/.github/README.md

 ## Mission

 We believe that p2p services based on open-source is better, than unfair-priced SaaS products within shared economy.

+Imagine your Uber taxi stops, catches another person, makes a detour and only then finishes the ride.
+Or AirBnB decides that a stranger will live in the place you're renting, because it's "optimal".

+Digital SaaS companies make this every single day.
 ## Comparison

 |                      | SaaS                                                                                                                                      | 0x0                                                                               |